vpisarev/ficus/doc/ficustut.md

 operator + ((n1, d1): ratio_t, (n2, d2): ratio_t) = ...
 ```

-but it would conflict with generic definition of `+` operator for 2-element tuples in `Builtins`.
-It can be solved by changing the definition to:
+but it would conflict with generic definition of `+` operator for 2-element tuples in `Builtins`, because in this case ratio_t is not a real new type, it's an alias for 2-element tuple of integers.
+The problem can be solved by changing the definition to a record or to a single-case variant:

 ```
 type ratio_t = Ratio: (int, int)